denoland/fresh/docs/concepts/islands.md

 Islands are defined by creating a file in the `islands/` folder in a Fresh project.
 The name of this file must be a PascalCase name of the island.
-The file must have a default export that is a regular preact component.
+The file must have a default export that is a regular Preact component.

 ```tsx
 // islands/MyIsland.tsx